Credit Card Processing Fees And 5 Ways To Avoid Them In 2021

 Instead, we suggest that small business owners buy their payment terminals and opt into a protection plan.
 Not only will you own your hardware, but you’ll be able to easily get a new system in cases of wear and tear or accidents.
 This is a great option for small businesses with high foot traffic.
 If your terminal gets knocked to the ground, you’ll be able to get a new one for just a few dollars a month.

-2. Stay PCI Compliant
+2. Stay PCI compliant

 PCI stands for Payment Card Industry.
-This means that the PCI Compliance security standards are set by the credit card companies themselves–not your individual payment provider.
+This means that the PCI compliance security standards are set by the credit card companies themselves–not your individual payment provider.
 All businesses that handle cardholder information have to be PCI compliant.
 That means that if you capture card payment information, the customer’s data is being securely stored.

 Choosing a credit card processor is a huge business decision.
 When you’re comparing merchant services, it’s more than calculating the per-swipe card fees.
 You also have to consider the payment structure of your provider.